rogerwesterbo/createlocalk8s/README.md

 Helm installations:
-  helm list                                List available Helm components install helm redis-stack,nats            Install one or more Helm components install helm redis-stack --dry-run       Dry run (show what would be installed)
+  helm list                                List available Helm components install helm valkey,nats            Install one or more Helm components install helm valkey --dry-run       Dry run (show what would be installed)

 ArgoCD application installations:
-  apps list                                List available ArgoCD app components install apps nyancat,prometheus          Install one or more ArgoCD apps install apps nats,redis-stack --dry-run  Dry run for ArgoCD apps
+  apps list                                List available ArgoCD app components install apps nyancat,prometheus          Install one or more ArgoCD apps install apps nats,valkey --dry-run  Dry run for ArgoCD apps

 Notes:
   - Parameters in [brackets] are optional
   - Parameters in <brackets> are required
-  - Use comma-separated lists (no spaces): redis-stack,nats
+  - Use comma-separated lists (no spaces): valkey,nats
   - Components are installed in the order specified
   - Use --dry-run to preview changes before applying